uncai/uncai.github.io/docs/index.html.md

 **January 30, 2023 @ 6pm: Initial meeting** for the semester, where
 we'll introduce the club and discuss our plans.
-We'll also jump into some coding: we'll build multiple mach ine learning models and compare their outputs, while only using a few lines of code (through the magic of AutoML!).
+We'll also jump into some coding: we'll build multiple machine learning models and compare their outputs, while only using a few lines of code -- with the magic of AutoML!

 You can check out our [Resources](resources) page or our article on [Developer Tools for Machine